-It's clear website builders are going nowhere.
+It’s clear website building tools are going nowhere.
 In fact, they are becoming the mainstay of beginners and experienced users alike.
 But I digress.

 My aim is to help you choose the perfect website builder for your website.
-Whether you choose Wix or Squarespace, that's entirely up to you.
+Whether you use Wix or Squarespace, that’s entirely up to you.

 Without further ado, let us start since there is a lot to cover.